Carthage, Watertown & Sackets Harbor Rail Road Depot, Built in 1871, Becomes Marcy-Buck Building

 After the Marcy-Buck & Winslow Company merged in 1930, they also occupied the fire-proof warehouse on Morrison Ave where Winslow originally had his trucking company.
 The company would move from the Tyler Building at 436 Court Street to Morrison Ave in 1942 and change the name after Mr. Winslow’s retirement in 1944 to Marcy, Buck & Schuyler.
 This was done in honor of John L. Schuyler who served as president and treasurer before his death in 1944 at the age of 35.

 In July of 1952, the Marcy-Buck Co. would be purchased by Mr. and Mrs. Harold I. Folsom.
 Mrs. Folsom had been associated with the company for the prior twelve years as secretary and treasurer and would continue in those capacities.
 The purchase would include the property at 588 Morrison Street; the warehouse maintained at 436 Court Street; the coal sheds on Arch Street; and the R. J. Buck Coal Company, Inc., at 102 Mill Street.

-Five years later, in 1957, the Empire Petroleum Inc., which still owned the former train depot on the corner of Mill and Factory Streets, would sell its properties to the Esso Standard Oil Company along with several other locations in the city including the former Colonial Beacon gas station at the junction of Coffeen and Court Streets abutting the Empire Flats Building.
+Five years later, in 1957, Empire Petroleum Inc., which still owned the former train depot on the corner of Mill and Factory Streets, would sell its properties to the Esso Standard Oil Company along with several other locations in the city, including the former Colonial Beacon gas station at the junction of Coffeen and Court Streets abutting the Empire Flats Building.

 The building would ultimately be demolished in 1967.
 At the time, aside from a service and gas station, it was also home to Depot Taxi.
 A Kentucky Fried Chicken franchise would be built in its place, operating at that location until moving to Arsenal Street in 1985.